fiskaltrust/release-notes/middleware/middleware-1.3.21.md

 - _fiskaltrust.Middleware.Helper.Helipad v1.3.21_

 ## Next steps in the Middleware
 As the upcoming, certified version of the fiskaly TSE will be released in a few days, we will make sure to properly test and then release our updated SCU as soon as possible afterwards.
 Additionally, we will provide templates for cash registers' process documentations (_Verfahrensdokumentationen_).
-As always, we're happy to hear feedback and suggestions via [info@fiskaltrust.at](mailto:info@fiskaltrust.at) or directly via issues in our GitHub repositories.
+As always, we're happy to hear feedback and suggestions via [feedback+middleware@fiskaltrust.cloud](mailto:feedback+middleware@fiskaltrust.cloud) or directly via issues in our GitHub repositories.